Board Development CommitteeSkip Committee Members Group

 She has been a Commissioner on both the Widening Access and Make Maths Count Commissions.

 Caroline sits on various Boards and Committees including SFC and SPA.
-She joined Dumfries and Galloway College as Chair of the Board of Management in February 2022 and sits on the following Committees: Chair of Board Development Committee, Grievance Committee, and Finance and General Purposes Committee.View Caroline Stuart's Register of Interest Edit
+She joined Dumfries and Galloway College as Chair of the Board of Management in February 2022 and sits on the following Committees: Chair of Board Development Committee, Grievance Committee, Remuneration Committee, and Finance and General Purposes Committee.View Caroline Stuart's Register of Interest Edit

 Claire studied photography in Edinburgh and then spent over 15 years as an HR practitioner in Scotland working for a variety of different businesses such as the Royal Bank of Scotland, AO.com and Specsavers before she founded Realise HR, an HR consultancy in 2015.
 Claire founded Realise HR to make a difference to people’s working lives and works with small to medium businesses and large organisations, both locally and across the UK.
 Realise HR has created 9 jobs for people in that time and has further ambitions to grow.
 Claire started her career with the Royal Bank of Scotland in Edinburgh then progressed to HR management of small teams within global businesses before moving into HR Director roles where she focused on strategic people planning and building competent teams to support company growth.
 To relax at the weekend Claire loves to read, travel and enjoys good food with her husband David and daughter Molly Rose.